SEND Frequently Asked Questions

 Children will not automatically receive full time individual support however a package of support will be designed to meet their individual needs whilst developing independence.

 How does the school know how effective it’s arrangements are for the provision of children with SEND?

-The Senior Leadership team and SENCo, monitor progress on a half termly basis.
+The Strategic Leadership team and SENCo, monitor progress on a half termly basis.

 The SENCo reports to the Governing Body (including the named SEND governors) on a termly basis regarding the progress of all EYFS, KS1 and KS2 SEN children.